the-teacher/the_sortable_tree/README.md

 Development env, 584 elements, 3 levels deep - rendered by 50 sec.
 I think it is good result.

-Do you can makes it fester?
+Can you makes it fester?
 Welcome!

 ### Install